 God blessed me with pleasing blonde hair.
 Okay, it’s actually strawberry-blonde-gone-silver.
 Fine, it’s gray in some light.

-My eyebrows are less fetching.
+My eyebrows however are less fetching.
 Not only are they not detectable outside strong sunlight, they’re also asymmetrical.
 Worse yet, summer colors, especially any shade of yellow drains all color from my skin.

 Ah, vanity.
 My life has been a cosmetic adventure.
 How I wish I could regain the time spent penciling and brushing in combined color products that just aren’t right.